Environment Environmental Steward 1700 Hr

 • Ability to serve both independently and as part of a team

-• Ability to manage time effectively and produce quality results
+• Ability to manage time effectively and produce quality results with attention to detail

 • High School diploma or equivalent